Back to blog

 1. Set up your Angular Project: Install Angular CLI and create a new Angular project using the simple code [ng new my-angular-app].
 Next, navigate to your project directory [cd my-angular-app].

-2. Install packages: Install relevant packages such as an HTTP client module, specific CMS SDKs or API client, and a GraphQL client, if applicable.
+2. Install packages: Install the relevant packages like an HTTP client module, a particular CMS SDK, API and a GraphQL client.

-3. Set up API and environments: Create a service file in your Angular project to manage API calls.
-Configure the service to collect data from your CMS API endpoint.
-Also, environment files can be set up to securely store API keys and endpoints.
+3. Set up API and environments: Add a service file to your Angular project to control API calls.
+You can set up the service to get data from your CMS API endpoint.
+Next, configure the environment files to securely store the API keys and endpoints.

-4. Fetch and display content: Using the Angular CLI, generate a service to fetch data.
-To implement the logic, the HTTP client or SDK is used to fetch data.
-Then, create a component to display data, use the service in the component, and update the template.
+4. Fetch and display content: Use the Angular CLI to create a service for fetching data.
+An HTTP client or the SDK is used to fetch the data to execute the logic.
+Then create a component to show the data, use the service in the component and modify the template.

 5. Run your application: Start the Angular development server and run your Angular application.
 You can also use Angular’s two-way binding to verify that CMS content is correctly fetched and displayed on your site.